RhysMurage/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: Displays all the lines in /etc/passwd that dont't contain 'bin'
 18-letteronly: Displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capita
 19-AZ: Replace all characters A and c from input to Z and e respectively
+20-hiago: Removes all letters c and C from input